JuliaHealth/NeuroAnalyzer.jl/README.md

 ## Known bugs

 - epoch markers drawn too low in eeg_plot_ica() for few ICs
-- channel labels should be displayed as strings not vector
 - eeg_plot_topo() check minimum len value for frequency to analyze
 - ignore non-eeg channels for processing, analysis and plotting; currently NeuroJ does not analyze/process/plot EEG containing non-eeg channels